pronvest/interview/backend/README.md

 # Future Capital Coding Interview

 To solve this challenge, feel free to use any and all resources available to you.
 You can also choose to solve the problem in whichever language you're most comfortable with.
-This challenge will consist of three parts.
+This challenge will consist of three parts and a bonus question.

 ##  Part  1  -  Calculate  the  total  value  of  a  stock  portfolio